ShrishailK/Netflix-movie-recommendation-engine/README.md

 ![image](https://user-images.githubusercontent.com/75063039/127771179-b96f8ee4-2104-4837-94ed-32a425c7b6bf.png)

+Check results present in the Netflix recommendation engine notebook.

 Notebook descriptions:
  - ETL Notebook : This notebook contains the implemented Extract, Transform and load pipline (ETL pipeline).
 The ETL notebook contains a class defined as ETL which does the following:
     -  Stores a dataset named df which contains description and listed_in column for each movie to be used later in better understanding of results.